Genealogy-valued Feller diffusion: Ultrametric measure spaces and concatenation semigroups

-The smallest non-negative integer $n$ for which there is $\varphi$ satisfying \eqref{e:0606131101} is called the \emph{degree} of $\Phi$.
-Whenever we need to stress the dependence on $n$ and $\varphi$ we write $\Phi^{n,\varphi}$.
-The set of polynomials on $\U$ of degree $n$ is denoted by $\Pi_n$.
-The set $\Pi$ of all polynomials is defined as the union of polynomials of all degrees and the set of polynomials restricted from $\U$ to $\U_1$ is denoted by $\wh \Pi$, i.e.\ we set
+The smallest non-negative integer $m$, for which there is $\varphi$ satisfying \eqref{e:0606131101} with $n=m$ is called the \emph{degree} of the polynomial $\Phi$.
+Whenever we need to stress the dependence on the degree $m$ and $\varphi$ we write $\Phi^{m,\varphi}$.
+The set of polynomials on $\U$ of degree $m$ is denoted by $\Pi_m$.
+Furthermore we set

+i.e.\ $\Pi$ is the set of polynomials of all degrees and $\wh \Pi$ is the set of polynomials restricted from $\U$ to $\U_1$.
+The elements of $\wh\Pi$ will be denoted by $\wh\Phi$ with the same notational conventions concerning the degree $m$ and the function $\varphi$.

 For a subclass $\mcC$ of bounded measurable functions on the space of distance matrices we write